wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 # Choreo Insights API

 Choreo Insights API is a GraphQL API.
 It offers the flexibility and the ability to define precisely the data you want to fetch.
-This guide walks you through to find out what data you can call:
+This guide walks you through to find out what data you can retrieve:

  - **Allowed operations:** [Queries](#query)
  - **Schema defined types:** [Objects](#objects), [Inputs](#inputs), [Enums](#enums) and [Scalars](#scalars)